 I do whatever they tell me to do in a special projects position for the embassy, and Peter runs the medical unit.

-This blog began back in the jurassic days, when I only wrote posts on my desktop computer and uploading photos took days of planning.
-So when Typepad collapsed a year ago, I gathered up years of this story (and hopefully the photos when I get them all linked up) and carried them here.
+This blog began when I wrote posts on my desktop computer, oftentimes off of a generator, and pre-iPhone–I had to get all the photos off my “big camera.”
+My blog host collapsed a while ago, so I’ve gathered up this story (and hopefully the photos when I get them all linked up) and once again PCS’d (that’s State Department speak for “moved”) my life to a new spot.

 If you’re someone who has ever moved overseas, thought about moving overseas, or simply enjoys watching someone else try to navigate the world with a paintbrush in one hand and a dog leash in the other while mispronouncing metro stops—you’re in the right place.